1coderookie/KobraGoNeoInsights/docs/hardware/bed.md

 ![Construction frontview full](../assets/images/bed_frontview-complete_tilted_web.jpg)

+Right now I still have to take off the PEI plate (or at least lift the left front corner) for accessing and adjusting the screw for the pitch (because that one is still screwed into the thread of the gantry), the screw for the roll I can access from underneath the bed though which makes it easy to adjust.
+I'll probably end up changing the setup for the screw of the pitch as well.

 I then continued with a rough tramming, adjusting only the 'pitch' and then the 'roll' after having the reference set to the desired height.
 After that, I excetuted the probing for a bedmesh (7x7 grid using Klipper) with the bed being cold - the result looked promising.